bangbangcon/bangbangcon.github.io/2017/conduct.md

 ---
-layout: default-2018
+layout: default-2017
-title: Code of Conduct - !!Con 2018
+title: Code of Conduct - !!Con 2017
 ---

-# Code of conduct
+## Code of Conduct

 Our goal with !!Con is to bring the NYC programming community together for a conference about the excitement, joy, and surprise of